sirech/shell/zshrc/README.markdown

 last version of this repository is not enough.
 The following steps should be followed:

-1. Pulling the last version of this repository
+1. Pulling the last version of this repository.
 2. Pulling the last version of _zsh-completions_, in the completions folder.
 3. Pulling the last version of _Oh-my-zsh_.
-In case that you are in the _devel_ branch, do this:
+Covered by the _git-sync-github-fork_ script.

-`switch to master > pull from the original omz > merge changes back to devel`
+The whole process is covered by the _update-shell_ script.